- Choosing a data source

 Dataset Title (required): The minimum amount of metadata required is a title for the platform dataset.
 This has to be unique from all other datasets and views on the site.

 Brief Description: Any details you want to provide to elaborate on the title, even summarizing the different metadata information you are providing.

 Tags and Keywords: You can add in words which will help make your dataset more searchable on the data portal.
-Multiple tags can be entered as comma seperated.
+Multiple tags can be entered as comma-separated.

 Licensing & Attribution: You can set the licensing terms for the data file, to appropriately reference your sources if people which to share it.
 To view the licensing options we support refer to the article Which licensing option should I use?
 You can name the Individual or Organization where you sourced the data from and provide a link if one is available.

-Attachments: You will be able to attach files such as PDFs and images once the data file has already been imported by going to the About panel > Edit Metadata once the data file has been fully imported.
+Attachments: You will be able to attach files such as PDFs and images once the data file has already been imported by going to the About panel, then Edit Metadata once the data file has been fully imported.
 Attachments can be ordered in ascending or descending alphabetical value, or you can drag and drop attachments into a custom order.

 In this tab, you can also set the visibility and set the order of columns in the dataset.

 Column order is set by drag-and-drop, and visibility is set by toggling hidden and unhidden.